 WIC is a supplemental nutritional program for women, infants and children up to 5 years of age who meet health and socio-economic eligibility requirements.
 WIC provides healthy food including milk, eggs, juice , fruits and vegetables, as well as nutritional information and breastfeeding promotion and support.
+(English & Spanish)

 For additional information on child passenger safety, please visit:

 Child Passenger Safety Diversion Program: This is an educational program offered to drivers who have received a ticket for not having a child properly restrained in their motor vehicle.

 Appointments are required.
 To schedule an appointment, please contact Paige Lundberg at email@example.com (910) 798-3507 or Wendy Giannini-King firstname.lastname@example.org, (910) 342-2731.